 Evaluative criteria and action research in this study.
 This study also met the five evaluation criteria suggested by Williamson, Bellman, & Webster, (2012).
 The generation of new knowledge is evidenced by learning around involvement of service-users and carers in the study, the role of the steering group and its relationship to the co-researchers effectiveness in AR and learning from the process of implementation of SDS in the trust.
 Secondly, change was evidenced through the AR spirals of planning, action, reflecting and acting again.
 Thirdly an ethic of participation was evidenced by the steering group and involvement of the co-researchers.
 Fourthly, rigorous methods were demonstrated in data collection using different qualitative methods and the employment of the co-researchers to undertake data collection alongside SH as lead researcher.
 Data analysis was also rigorous using intra-coder reliability (Miles and Huberman, 2014) and respondent validation (Silverman, 2006).
 Finally, Williamson (2012) suggests the AR needs to be transferable, and learning from this study may be useful to similar Trusts who are working with SDS and attempting to modernise social care services to be more personalised and person-centred.
 Additionally researchers in AR who want to involve individuals with lived experience may find our recruitment process, learning around the steering group, and the findings from the co-researchers helpful when planning their studies.

+Conclusions

-ConclusionsThis has an international dimension in mental health care and we have outlined a critical process by which, DPs offer the potential to improve outcomes and increase well-being for people receiving mental healthcare by offering flexibility and choice.
+The special contribution of this study is to detail how participation from the co-researcher service-users, carers and staff can influence the development of DPs in mental healthcare, and how their viewpoints overlapped as shown by the themes Capability to manage, Outcomes and Culture.
+This has an international dimension in mental health care and we have outlined a critical process by which, DPs offer the potential to improve outcomes and increase well-being for people receiving mental healthcare by offering flexibility and choice.
 However, concerns remain about these people’s ability to manage the additional responsibilities, especially when unwell.
 It is likely, as more countries move towards these types of arrangements (Carr & Fisher, 2010), that various models will be tested, researched and evaluated.
 If claims that DPs improve outcomes and increase well-being are to be substantiated, there is a need for large-scale studies that specifically quantify and measure such changes.
 This could fruitfully involve multi-national studies and comparisons.

 References